-Fair value reserve represents the cumulative fair value changes, net of tax, of available-for-sale financial asset and equity security at FVOCI until they are disposed of or impaired.
+Fair value reserve represents the cumulative fair value changes, net of tax, of equity securities at FVOCI until they are disposed of.

 (b) Statutory reserve fund

 In accordance with the Foreign Enterprise Law applicable to the subsidiaries in the People's Republic of China ("PRC"), a subsidiary is required to make appropriation to a Statutory Reserve Fund ("SRF").
 At least 10% of the statutory after-tax profits as determined in accordance with the applicable PRC accounting standards and regulations must be allocated to the SRF until the cumulative total of the SRF reaches 50% of the subsidiary's registered capital.
 Subject to approval from the relevant PRC authorities, the SRF may be used to offset any accumulated losses or increase the registered capital of the subsidiary.
 The SRF is not available for dividend distribution to shareholders.